Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 agrees with the following Terms Of Use.

-1. JTSL has launched and established an online trading service on the site (hereinafter
+1. BCML has launched and established an online trading service on the site (hereinafter

 referred to as the "Service").
-JTSL has the exclusive and sole prerogative and discretion to
+BCML has the exclusive and sole prerogative and discretion to

 select the Customer(s)/investor(s)/Client(s) who would be entitled to use, access and

 benefit out of the Service.
-JTSL also reserves in its absolute discretion to decide on the
+BCML also reserves in its absolute discretion to decide on the

 criteria for selecting the Customer(s)/Investor(s)/Client(s) to participate in the Service